shrutikapoor08/devjoke/README.md

 To replace programmers with robots, clients will have to accurately describe what they want.

 We are safe! 😏

 * * *

+First rule of programming :
+If it works DON'T touch it.

+* * *
 A guy ordered a pizza with cheese, olives, onion and red pepper.
 On getting it, the guy shouted - It is not baked.